goodreasonai/ScrapeServ/tests/README.md

 python3 -m pip install -r requirements.txt
 ```

+You may choose to use a virtual environment.

 The tests assume that ScapeServ is running at `http://localhost:5006` without any API key.

 ## How tests work